danBamikiya/agoric-vscode-extension/README.md

 This extension automates the installation and setup of Agoric SDK for DeFi development in JavaScript.

+It assits in setting up your environment for building and deploying secure DeFi on Agoric - a Proof-of-Stake chain, with composable JavaScript Smart Contracts.

 ## Prerequisites

 - Node.js LTS (version 14.15.0 or higher)